tony-aw/tinycodet/README.md

-operators for the negation of logical operators (exclusive-or, not-and, not-in), safer float (in)equality operators, in-place modifying mathematical arithmetic, string arithmetic, string sub-setting, in-place modifying string arithmetic, in-place modifying string sub-setting, “which”-operators, and in-place modifying unreal replacers.
+operators for the negation of logical operators (exclusive-or, not-and, not-in), safer float (in)equality operators, in-place modifying mathematical arithmetic, string arithmetic, string sub-setting, in-place modifying string arithmetic, in-place modifying string sub-setting, and in-place modifying unreal replacers.
 Moreover, it includes some helper functions for more complex string arithmetic, some of which are missing from popular R packages like stringi.
 Most stringi pattern expressions options (regex, fixed, coll, charclass) are available for all string-pattern-related functions, when appropriate.
+This package adds the transform_if function.
 This package also allows integrating third-party parallel computing packages for some of its functions.

 WARNING: This package is still very much experimental.
 Function names, argument names, and so on may change dramatically.
 Use it for testing